arfan-mansoor/Getting-CleaningProject/ReadMe.md

 names(extractedData)
 By examining extractedData, we can say that the following acronyms can be replaced:

-     * Item 1 Acc can be replaced with Accelerometer
+     *Acc can be replaced with Accelerometer

-     * Item 2 Gyro can be replaced with Gyroscope
+     *Gyro can be replaced with Gyroscope

-     * Item 3 BodyBody can be replaced with Body
+     *BodyBody can be replaced with Body

-     * Item 4 Mag can be replaced with Magnitude
+     *Mag can be replaced with Magnitude

-     * Item 5 Character f can be replaced with Frequency
+     *Character f can be replaced with Frequency

-     * Item 6 Character t can be replaced with Time
+     *Character t can be replaced with Time

-     * Item 7 V1 is replaced by name Activity
+     *V1 is replaced by name Activity

 names(extractedData)<-gsub("Acc", "Accelerometer", names(extractedData))
 names(extractedData)<-gsub("Gyro", "Gyroscope", names(extractedData))